-Consequently, there is an uprising concern about the use of talcum powder and the development of ovarian cancers.
+Consequently, there is an uprising concern about the use of talcum powder and the development of ovarian cancer, even though more research is necessary to find a definitive association between the two.
 The frequent use of talcum powder as a hygiene product is believed to be the culprit in this respect, since it may occasionally be asbestos-containing or asbestos-tainted.

 Talc accumulated in the lungs, scratches the surface of tissue in the respiratory system, leading to scarring that blocks the absorption of oxygen, causing irreversible lung damage that, in the end, can be fatal.
-Chronic inflammation caused by breathing in talcum powder can induce respiratory cancers such as pleural mesothelioma.
+Chronic inflammation caused by breathing in talcum powder can induce respiratory cancers such as mesothelioma and lung cancer.

 Although not all possible links with other types of cancers have been studied extensively, some studies have demonstrated possible risks: